DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 separator in the same order.

 This category's mods are optional - you can just skip the category.
-You can use whatever mods you like, which are before a horizontal line, but you will need to install all of the music mods, which are behind the line, if you want everything to work correctly.
+You can use whichever mods you like, which are before a horizontal line, but you will need to install all of the music mods, which are behind the line, if you want everything to work correctly.
 Music is actually the same one Phoenix offers in her TPF-X, so all credit goes to those